BedStory Mattress Review (2025)

 The founders have been involved in the sleep industry since 1983, according to their website, with the company name being registered in 2018.
 However, Canadian shoppers aren’t able to purchase BedStory products directly from the company’s website.
 Instead, BedStory has approved third-party retailers to sell their products, such as Amazon and eBay.

+Information about BedStory is not readily available.
+It’s not clear who founded the company or who currently owns it.
+There are also conflicting details on where the business is located.
 Despite varying information about the location of company headquarters, BedStory mattresses seem to be mainly manufactured in Cambodia.
 This isn’t clearly stated on the company’s website or on third-party site product pages.
-The lack of information resulted in confusion and disappointment for some BedStory customers who thought they were getting a Canadian mattress.

 Choose the Canadian mattress company that’s rated “A+” on BBB and “Excellent” on Trustpilot.